pyOpenSci/software-peer-review/how-to/author-guide.md

 before writing up a paper about your package.
 ```

-## Post review - welcome to the pyOpenSci community!
+## Post review - welcome to the pyOpenSci community

 Congratulations!
 Once your package has been accepted into the pyOpenSci ecosystem, you'll be invited to join our [community Slack](https://join.slack.com/t/pyopensci/shared_invite/zt-39qitgkqb-gZTIo79xCJhS5kSxW1yNfg) where you can connect with other package maintainers, get help with maintenance questions, and stay updated on community developments.